sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - F2, SHIFT+F2 (Go to next/previous error)
   - CTRL+SHIFT+F10 (run the app/test)
   - SHIFT+F10(rerun the app/test)
+  - CTRL+SHIFT+F12 (Maximize editor window)
   - CTRL+ALT+V (extract return value into a local variable)
   - CTRL+SHIFT+T (go to target/test code)
-  - CTRL+ALT+Left (back - might not work on Mac - you might have to set it yourself manually)
+  - CTRL+ALT+Left (back - might not work on Mac:
+                   you might have to set it yourself manually)
-  - CTRL+ALT+Right (forward - might not work on Mac - you might have to set it yourself manually)
+  - CTRL+ALT+Right (forward - might not work on Mac:
+                   you might have to set it yourself manually)
-  - ALT+Insert (Generate - might not work on Mac - you might have to set it yourself manually)
+  - ALT+Insert (Generate - might not work on Mac:
+                you might have to set it yourself manually)
-  - CTRL+SHIFT+' - to maximize/minimize tool window (Generate - might not work on Mac - you might have to set it yourself manually)
+  - CTRL+SHIFT+' (Maximize/minimize tool window:
+                you might have to set it yourself manually)

+- If VDI does not respond to your keyboard stroke, please try ALT+Tab or ALT+Enter to unlock it
 ```

 ## Native keyboard shortcut keys